colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 canonical resolves to itself

-type, entity, and url are consistent
+type, entity, url are consistent

-No conflict with legal or verified KG identity
+No conflict with legal or verified identity

-Declarations are deterministic and unambiguous
+Meaning is deterministic and unambiguous

-Perfect compliance score: 42 / 42
+Perfect score: 42/42

-A CLI harness computes this automatically (see SPEC.md).
+A CLI harness can compute this (see SPEC.md).

 🛡️ Safety & Governance

-All DFH/SFH declarations operate under:
+All DFH/SFH declarations are bound by:

-Verified legal identity
+Legal identity

 Trademark ownership

-Knowledge graph consistency
+Verified knowledge graphs

 Regulatory constraints

-Publicly verifiable facts
+Publicly verified facts

-If a DFH/SFH file contradicts real-world verified identity, systems MUST:
+If a DFH/SFH file contradicts these, consumers must:

 Prefer the verified source

-Treat DFH/SFH as untrusted for that domain
+Treat the DFH/SFH file as untrusted

 This prevents: